Ibrox Stadium: Ibrox Stadium (1997–present)

 The new Ibrox had a capacity of 44,000 and was opened with an Old Firm game played on 19 September 1981.
 By this time, however, the development cost had risen to £10 million, which depleted the club financially.
 This resulted in a difficult period in the history of Rangers, as the average attendance fell to 17,500 in the 1981–82 season, including a crowd of only 4,500 for a game against St Mirren.
 The redeveloped stadium was partly blamed for this, as some fans felt that the new ground lacked atmosphere due to the spaces between the stands.
-This was during a period of low attendances in Scottish football in general.
-Despite the relatively low attendance at Ibrox, Rangers had the highest average home attendances in the Premier Division in both 1983–84 and 1984–85.
+This was during a period of low attendances in Scottish football in general, but also because of Rangers' generally poor performance at the time - between 1979 and 1986, Rangers never finished higher than 3rd.
+Despite this, Rangers had the highest average home attendances in the Premier Division in both 1983–84 and 1984–85.

 This all changed when a new regime, chaired by David Holmes, took control of Rangers in 1986.
 Graeme Souness was appointed player–manager, while several English stars, including Terry Butcher and Chris Woods, were signed.
 Season ticket sales rose from 7,000 in 1986 to over 30,000 in the 1990s, while commercial income increased from £239,000 in 1986 to over £2 million in 1989.
 The introduction of computerised ticketing, zonal public address systems and closed-circuit television for monitoring turnstile areas meant that Ibrox was at the forefront of stadium management.
 Rangers also adopted the American technique of analysing the types of fans in each area of the stadium and adjusted their food stalls accordingly.
 Greater success on the pitch meant that Ibrox demonstrated that seated stadiums would be welcomed by most fans, if designed and fitted well.